bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 # node-red-contrib-multipart-stream-decoder
 Node-Red node for decoding multipart streams over http

+Note about version ***0.0.2***: after a lot of useful feedback from [Simon Hailes](https://github.com/btsimonh) about version 0.0.1, the decoding algorithm had to be rewritten to the utmost extend.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```